How to make Non-Sticky Sabudana Upma / Khichdi?

 9. Serve with devotion, curd optional.

-3. Incase, it starts sticking then switch off the gas.
-And keep it in microwave for 1 minute.
+- In case, it starts sticking then switch off the gas.
+And keep it in the microwave for 1 minute.